Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

-If you notice a foul smell of gas in or around your home, turn off the gas at the gas bottle or meter, if safe to do so.
+If you notice a foul gas leak smell in house, turn off the gas at the gas bottle or meter, if safe to do so.

 Extinguish any open flames and do not use telephones or any electrical devices.